Laura GIRAUD

 • June 2015

-• (with C. Pina) “Is this where we vote?
-Or the unexpected lessons from an ‘exit poll’,”13th AFSP Congress, Aix-en-Provence.
+• (with C. Pina) “Is This Where We Vote?
+Or the Unexpected Lessons from an ‘Exit Poll’,”13th AFSP Congress, Aix-en-Provence.

 • June 2014

-• “Campaign Flyers: Investments in and Reception of a Political Communication Tool,”Study Day organized byAGRUM(Association of University Research Groups on Municipal Elections).
+• “Campaign Flyers: Investments in and Reception of a Political Communication Tool,”Study Day organized byAGRUM(“Association of University Research Groups on Municipal Elections”).
 University of Paris-I Panthéon-Sorbonne.

-• “Socialization and Civic Practices at the Neighborhood Level,”Franco-Italian Study Day: “Citizenship Reflected in Local Communities: Franco-Italian Perspectives,” University of Nice.
+• “Socialization and Civic Practices at the Neighborhood Level,”Franco-Italian Study Day: “Citizenship as Reflected in Local Communities: Franco-Italian Perspectives,” University of Nice.

-• “Campaign Flyers: The Case of Razac-du-Var,”Seminar on“Perspectives on the 2014 Municipal Elections in the Alpes-Maritimes,” University of Nice.
+• “Campaign Flyers: The Case of Razac-du-Var,”Study Day: “Multiple Perspectives on the 2014 Municipal Elections in the Alpes-Maritimes,” University of Nice.

 • May 2014

-• “Campaign Flyers: From Production to Reception,”Symposiumon “Iconography and Political Science: Uses and Productions of Socio-Political Representations,” University of Nice.
+• “Campaign Flyers: From Production to Reception,”Symposiumon “Iconography and Political Science: Uses and Productions of Sociopolitical (Re)presentations,” University of Nice.

 • March 2014